 Getting started: Cycling and walking information and advice

-Whether it’s travelling safely from A to B, getting some exercise or a day out, cycling and walking is great way to support you mental and physical health.
+Whether it’s travelling safely from A to B, getting some exercise or a day out, cycling and walking is a great way to support your mental and physical health.

 Two-thirds of the journeys made in West Yorkshire are under five miles, which takes about 30 minutes by bike, and did you know it only takes about 20 minutes to walk one mile?